 LUPUS UK strongly argue that sunscreens do not constitute a ‘low priority prescription item’ and therefore it is not appropriate for inclusion in the review process.

-A guideline for the management of systemic lupus erythematosus in adults was published by the British Society of Rheumatology (BSR) in 2016 which recommends the provision of high-factor sunscreen.
+A guideline for the management of systemic lupus erythematosus in adults was published by the British Society for Rheumatology (BSR) in October 2017.
+This guideline recommends the provision of high-factor sunscreen.
 The evidence sources included state; “Sunscreens were shown to prevent discoid and sub-acute cutaneous lupus rashes in a case series and to reduce systemic features such as renal disease, thrombocytopenia and hospitalisation in a cohort study.
 Three open controlled trials, a retrospective case series, and a double blind, controlled trial have shown that sunscreens that block UV-A and UV-B can reduce UV radiation-induced lesions of cutaneous lupus.”

 Without sun protection, people with lupus may develop extensive skin disease potentially resulting in hospitalisation, may require expensive drug treatment, and may suffer permanent, disfiguring facial scarring.